Chandni-L5/pawsome-strolls/documentation/testing.md

 - Safari
 - Mozilla Firefox

-Additional testing was also carried out by a collegue on a variety of browsers on a laptop and they had reported no issues.
+Additional testing was also carried out by a colleague on a variety of browsers on a laptop and they had reported no issues.

 ![Screen shot of testing table](/documentation/testing.png) [Click here to enlarge the above image](/documentation/testing.png)